Qiskit/qiskit-ibm-runtime/docs/sessions.rst

    * The system limit (see `What is the maximum execution time for a Qiskit Runtime job? <faqs/max_execution_time.html>`__).
    * The ``max_execution_time`` defined by the program.

-After this time limit is reached, the following occurs:
-* The session is permanently closed.
-* Any queued jobs are put into an error state.
-* Any jobs that are not yet queued are moved to the regular fair share queue.
-* No further jobs can be submitted to the session.

 .. _ttl:

 Interactive timeout value